dgruber/wfl/README.md

 The line above executes two OS processes sequentially and waits until the last job in chain is finished.

-In the following example the two sleep processes are executed in parallel. _Wait()_ only waitf for the sleep 1 job.
-Hence sleep 2 still runs after the wait call comes back.
+In the following example the two sleep processes are executed in parallel. _Wait()_ only waits for the sleep 1 job.
+Hence sleep 2 still runs after the wait call comes back!

 ```go
     wfl.NewWorkflow(wfl.NewProcessContext()).Run("sleep", "2").Run("sleep", "1").Wait()
 ```

-Running two jobs in parallel and waiting until all jobs finished can be done _Synchronize()_.
+Running two jobs in parallel and waiting until _all jobs_ finished can be done with _Synchronize()_.

 ```go
     wfl.NewWorkflow(wfl.NewProcessContext()).Run("sleep", "2").Run("sleep", "1").Synchronize()